mrbonsoir/mrbonsoir.github.io/_posts/2019-15-07-Color-blindness-for-the-people.markdown

 The approach proposed by [Machado, Oliveira and Fernandes][MachadoColospacious-link] can simulate different strenghts of CVD from partial to total.
 The strenght is expressed by moving the peak of sensitivy of the chosen deficient cone (there is a bit more than that but it's basically that).
 Because the cones response is wired in such a way that an intensity and chromaticity information is transmitted to the brain, changing the peak sensitivies require to use a more advanced [color vision][ColorVision-link] model.
 At the end new RGB values can be obtained by a matrix operation and code implementation is available in the [Python module Colorspacious][colorspacious-link].

 ### Some examples
 The image below are organised as those shown above.
-Only difference is they processed using the [Colorspacious][colorspacious-link] code using a CVD factor of 80 where 100 means full CVD as in the first series of images.
+Only difference is they are processed using the [Colorspacious][colorspacious-link] code using a CVD factor of 80 where 100 means full CVD as in the first series of images.

 ![](/data/imMontageMachado.jpg)

 ## Discussion
 There is an extensive and interesting list of references on the topic, from CVD simulation, CVD test evaluation in order to find out if you are color blind and to which degree, image modification for better visual comfort to people with CVD, human color vision model...
 Depending of the problem you are trying so solve you will use this or this vision model to test your approach.

 One very important aspect which is not taken into account here is how the brain is processing the signal once the cones have received it.
 Reducing the vision system of the common deuteranomaly, protanomaly and tritanomaly as view of the world in *2 colors* is a crude approximation.
-Assuming someone is color blind, when he/she sees leaves in something else than expected green (e.g. when the simulation transforms an image of a tree with green leaves into something not green at all) doesn't mean that person doesn't recognize a tree with leaves.
+For example, assuming someone is color blind, when he/she sees leaves in something else than expected green (e.g. when the simulation transforms an image of a tree with green leaves into something not green at all) doesn't mean that person doesn't recognize a tree with leaves.

 Problems can really arise with someone looking at graphical information, some not natural content, e.g. a map with saturated colors where the textual information simply dissolve in the background (once we simulate this image information for different type of CVD).
 In that type of configuration it will be interesting to modify part of the image content to avoid the lost of information.